blackbird71SR/Hello-World/README.md

 Clojure is a dialect of the Lisp programming language.
 Clojure is a general-purpose programming language with an emphasis on functional programming.
 It runs on the Java virtual machine and the Common Language Runtime.

+- [x] **Cascading Style Sheets**

+Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
+CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

 - [x] **Crystal**

 Crystal is a programming language that is still under development which aims to provide a programming experience that is “Fast as C, slick as Ruby”.